FragileTech/ml-ops-quickstart/WHAT_MLOQ_GENERATED.md

 * `CODE_OF_CONDUCT.md` - behavioral rules and norms in open source projects
 * `CONTRIBUTING.md` - technical manual on how to contrib to the open source project
 * `DCO.md` - Developer Certificate of Origin - needed in open source projects to certify that the incoming contributions are legitimate
+* `Dockerfile` - Docker container for the project
 * `LICENSE` - license of the project
 * `Makefile` - common make commands for building the documentation
 * `Makefile` - common make commands for development
+* `Makefile.docker` - Makefile for the Docker container setup
 * `README.md` - README
 * `__init__.py` - Python package header for the project module
 * `__init__.py` - Python package header for the test module